Essential Oils For Your Most Common Ailments

 This is a gift that keeps on giving!
 It’s great for allergies, wound treatment and helps with cold and flu symptoms by removing toxins.
 This oil is used with an essential oil diffuser, on a hot towel or applied topically.
 Do not ingest this oil.

 Back Pain - It’s wintergreen to the rescue.
-It has pain relieving properties for the joints and muscles and can be used to decrease stomach pain, menstrual cramps, help with digestion while decreasing gas as well as reducing painful inflammation.
+It has pain relieving properties for the joints and muscles and can be used to decrease stomach pain, menstrual cramps, help with digestion while decreasing gas, as well as reducing painful inflammation.

 It has a chemical in it considered analgesic, which is pain relieving and similar to Advil.
 It’s even good for headaches.
 Always follow the manufacturer’s instructions and do not use while nursing.
 Do not ingest this essential oil and dilute it before putting it on your skin.

 Anxiety - Lavender will soothe your nerves.
-It helps reduce hyperactivity as well as depression, but it’s uses are not limited to just that.
+It helps reduce hyperactivity as well as depression, but its uses are not limited to just that.
 It’s often used for bug bites and wounds because it’s antimicrobial.

 It’s even been called the only essential oil you’ll ever need.
 Lavender can be applied topically and the oil should not be ingested even though it comes as a tea.
+If you’re looking for more information on essential oils for anxiety, check out this guide by Wellness Aromas.

 Tiredness - Any citrus like orange, lemon or tangerine will boost your energy levels.
 Lemon is great for revitalizing your skin because it’s an astringent so you can use it for dual purposes to help dull skin.
 It’s also a great cleaner for your house.